d3vilh/raspberry-gateway/openvpn/openvpn-docker/README.md

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_VLANs.png" alt="OpenVPN Subnets" width="700" border="1" />
 </p>

-To assign desired subnet to the specific client, you have to define static IP address for this client after you generate .OVPN profile for it.
+To assign desired subnet policy to the specific client, you have to define static IP address for this client after you generate .OVPN profile.
-To define static IP, go to `~/openvpn/staticclients` directory and create text file with the name of your client and insert into it one ifrconfig-push option with static IP and mask: `ifconfig-push 10.0.71.2 255.255.255.0`.
+To define static IP, go to `~/openvpn/staticclients` directory and create text file with the name of your client and insert into this file ifrconfig-push option with the desired static IP and mask: `ifconfig-push 10.0.71.2 255.255.255.0`.

 For example, if you would like to restrict Home subnet access to your best friend Slava, you should do this: